martin-stepwolf/laravel8-livewire-publications/.job-interview/challenges.md

 I use an Event and Listener to catch the action, then with a Notification I sent the email, and I can look it from MailHog.

-To not to overload the server, these processes are executed in the background to give a fast response to the user.
+To not overload the server, these processes are executed in the background to give a fast response to the user.
 We can listen this processes with `sail artisan queue:listen`.